Introduction

 In each period you’ll examine significant social, economic, and political events, as well as the people and organizations that affected the development of history, identity, and culture in Canada.

-Since contact with European explorers and adventurers happened gradually, you can’t fix a specific date to it.
-Contact happened (and pre-contact ended) over time as Europeans ventured further into the “new” continent.
+Since contact with European settlers happened at different times with different Indigenous communities , there is no specific date to assign to contact.
+Contact happened (and pre-contact ended) over time as Europeans settled on Indigenous lands.

-What was life like for people here before European contact?
+What was community, family and governance like for Indigenous peoples before European contact?
 In this learning activity, you’ll learn about this.

 You’ll be introduced to some concepts you can use to analyze historical events – the historical thinking concepts – and to the process of inquiry.
 You’ll use these analytical tools in this course.
-You’ll begin with examining who lived in Canada before Europeans arrived.
+You’ll begin with examining some of the aspects of Indigenous community life prior to contact with Europeans.

 Before European Contact